A MACROGRAPH shows the subject at actual size or larger.

 MAIN LIGHT - Same as “Key light”- the principal source of light, usually in a studio, and generally the brightest light on a subject or scene.

 MAKE-UP ARTIST - A person who specializes in applying and touching up a subject's make-up for photography sessions.

-MANUAL MODE - A camera's mode that allows the photographer to over-ride automatic exposure settings, determining shutter speed and aperture as decided upon by the photographer.
+MANUAL MODE or MANUAL EXPOSURE MODE - A camera's mode that allows the photographer to over-ride automatic exposure settings, determining shutter speed, aperture and ISO as specifically selected by the photographer.

 A MASK that blocked one half of the lens for the first exposure and the other half for the second exposure (with the subject repositioned to the other side of the car) resulted in this double-exposure.

 MASK - (1) Opaque material (usually thin plastic) placed in front of the lens like a filter to block some of the light entering a lens.
 The mask may have a cut-out shape (a keyhole or heart-shape, for example) or may block half of the image frame to facilitate a double-exposure.
 (2) Opaque frame used to hold down the edges of photographic paper when making a print.
 Since the margin area beneath the mask is not printed, the print will have a white border.